lindbrook/packageRank/README.md

 In the example above, 38 downloads puts ‘cholera’ in 5,556th place among 18,038 observed packages.
 This rank is “nominal” because it’s possible that multiple packages can have the same number of downloads.
-As a result, a package’s nominal rank (but not its rank percentile) can be affected by its name.
-This is because packages with the same number of downloads are sorted in alphabetical order.
-Thus, ‘cholera’ benefits from the fact that it is 31st in the list of 263 packages with 38
+As a result, a package’s nominal rank but not its rank percentile can be affected by its name.
+For example, because packages with the same number of downloads are sorted in alphabetical order, ‘cholera’ benefits from the fact that it is 31st in the list of 263 packages with 38 downloads:
-downloads:

 ``` r
 pkg.rank <- packageRank(packages = "cholera", date = "2020-03-04")